Last Updated: January 6, 2025

 • You can also display Critical Path and Total Slack in the Task Bars (Format / check the Critical Tasks and Slack commands).

-• As you already know, the table applied to this Gantt Chart view contains a shortlist of items that can be automatically formatted.
-To automatically format the background of critical tasks, change the background for the Critical Tasks item in Text Styles.
+• As you know, the table applied to this Gantt Chart view contains a shortlist of items that can be automatically formatted.
+Change the background for the Critical Tasks item in Text Styles to automatically format the background of critical tasks.

 Save your Master Project.